KMRD-LP

 KMRD-LP is a listener-supported, Low Power FM, independent community radio station licensed to Madrid, New Mexico, serving Madrid, Los Cerrillos, and Southern Santa Fe County.
 KMRD-LP was founded as a project of the Madrid Cultural Projects in 2013.
-KMRD is now is owned and operated by KMRD Inc. KMRD volunteers installed transmission equipment with the help of the Prometheus Radio Project in 2014.
+KMRD is now owned and operated by KMRD Inc. KMRD volunteers installed transmission equipment with the help of the Prometheus Radio Project in 2014.